 But Paul also emphasizes the importance of the church in the Christian’s life and growth.
 The body of Christ needs — and is needed by — every Christian.
 It is “joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love.”

 So to the new Christian, I say this: your relationship to God is your primary concern, and your relationship to the church is secondary.
 But don’t underestimate either of these parts of God’s plan.
-(1) Your contribution to the church won’t be what it ought to be if your individual, private walk with God is not rich and vibrant.
-(2) Neither will your relationship to God be what it ought to be if you don’t participate in the mutual strengthening that takes place in the church.
-Congregations are given for our good.
+(1) Your contribution to the church won’t be what it ought to be if your individual, private walk with God isn’t rich and vibrant, but (2) your relationship to God won’t be what it ought to be if you don’t participate in the mutual strengthening that takes place in the church.
+There is no way around it: congregations are given for our good.
 They are part of God’s means of producing mature, heaven-ready individuals.

 “Churches: Soulariums” (P. K. Thomajan).